jliljebl/flowblade/flowblade-trunk/docs/CREATING_TRANSLATION.md

 ### 2. Use the provided scripts to create a translation template for your language

-  * Open Flowblade and select *Help -> Environment* from menu to see the *two letter locale code* for your OS install.
+  * Open Flowblade and select *Help -> Runtime Environment* from menu to see the *two letter locale code* for your OS install.
 For example *fr* for French, *fi* for Finnish etc. Information is under the header *General*.
   * Open terminal in folder ``.../flowblade-trunk/Flowblade/locale`` that can be found in the folder you installed repository version of Flowblade in.
   * To create a new translation give a command in the terminal:
 ```bash